ndronos/c-nomorph/Adamson-2011/README.md

 But the again, this is an intrinsic part of how computers work: you have  a big block of memory (real or virtual), containing the system, your program, and other programs.
+If you can address any point in memory, and you read or write to an address that your program doesn't own, what should happen?